yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2021/index.md

 While this solves the rendering of a single video on screen, some areas of the game can play multiple streams simultaneously, causing glitches on screen. yuzu’s decoding needs to be improved to consider those cases, something we’re working on.

-While Blinkhawk was working on Project A.R.T, he also [doubled the counter of cached pages in the rasterizer](https://github.com/yuzu-emu/yuzu/pull/7127).
+While Blinkhawk was working on `Project A.R.T`, he also [doubled the counter of cached pages in the rasterizer](https://github.com/yuzu-emu/yuzu/pull/7127).

 yuzu uses these counters to keep track of the number of GPU objects stored in a cache within a CPU page.
 Previously, this counter would account for pages whose addresses were up to a size of 38 bits.